sidhantarora/SE-HW/CONTRIBUTING.md

 # Contributing to SE-HW
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Follow the set of guidelines below to contribute to MyDollarBot-BOTGo!
+Follow the set of guidelines below to contribute to SE-HW!

 ## Code of Conduct
 All contributors should abide by the terms of the [code of conduct](CODE_OF_CONDUCT.md).
 Please read this carefully before contributing.